forwardemail/forwardemail.net/app/views/faq/index.md

     * We parse all TXT records that start with either `forward-email=` (free plans) or `forward-email-site-verification=` (paid plans).
 Note that we parse both, in order to process emails while a user is upgrading or downgrading plans.
     * From these parsed TXT records, we iterate over them to extract the forwarding configuration (as described in the section [How do I get started and set up email forwarding](#how-do-i-get-started-and-set-up-email-forwarding) above).
 Note that we only support one `forward-email-site-verification=` value, and if more than one is supplied, then a 550 error will occur and the sender will receive a bounce for this recipient.
     * Recursively we iterate over the extracted forwarding configuration to determine global forwarding, regex based forwarding, and all other supported forwarding configurations – which are now known as our "Forwarding Addresses".
     * For each Forwarding Address, we support one recursive lookup (which will start this series of operations over on the given address).
 If a recursive match was found, then the parent result will be removed from Forwarding Addresses, and the children added.
-Recursive lookups also ensure that the mail exchanges of the recipient are set to contain at least one of our exchanges.
     * Forwarding Addresses are parsed for uniqueness (since we don't want to send duplicates to one address or spawn additionally unnecessary SMTP client connections).
     * For each Forwarding Address, we lookup its domain name against our API endpoint `/v1/max-forwarded-addresses` (in order to determine how many addresses the domain is permitted to forward email to per alias, e.g. 10 by default – see the section on [maximum limit on forwarding per alias](#is-there-a-limit-on-the-number-of-email-addresses-i-can-forward-to-per-alias)).
 If this limit is exceeded, then a 550 error will occur and the sender will receive a bounce for this recipient.
     * We lookup the settings of the original recipient against our API endpoint `/v1/settings`, which supports a lookup for paid users (with a fallback for free users).
 This returns a configuration object for advanced settings for `port` (Number, e.g. `25`), `has_adult_content_protection` (Boolean), `has_phishing_protection` (Boolean), `has_executable_protection` (Boolean), and `has_virus_protection` (Boolean).